marieooq/resume_json_html/README.md

   I used CSS custom properties instead of other CSS libraries, to make it easy to modify the style even later.

 - Adjusted the size of the page so that you can print the resume <br>
-  I adjust the size of the page in the css file so it looks good when printed using the browser.
+  I set the size of the page in the CSS file so it looks good when printed using the browser.